VIVID·REPAIRS/THE FIELD GUIDE/MOTHERBOARDPublished 22 February 2026Prices live from Amazon UK

 The VDH series has been around since 2020, which means excellent BIOS maturity and widespread community support.
 If something goes wrong, you'll find answers quickly.
 MSI's customer service in the UK is also better than Gigabyte's in my experience.
 For beginners, that peace of mind is worth the slight premium over the B550M K.

 The MSI PRO B760M-P DDR5 is essentially the same board as our top pick but with DDR5 memory support.
-At £94.99, it’s only £5 more expensive, but DDR5 RAM costs significantly more than DDR4.
-This board makes sense if you’re planning a long-term upgrade path and want to reuse your RAM in a future build.
+At this price, it's more expensive, but DDR5 RAM costs significantly more than DDR4.
+This board makes sense if you're planning a long-term upgrade path and want to reuse your RAM in a future build.
 For most people hunting for the best motherboards under £100, the DDR4 version is the smarter choice.

 Specifications mirror the DDR4 variant.
 LGA1700 socket for 12th and 13th gen Intel processors.
 Two M.2 PCIe 4.0 slots.
 Single PCIe 4.0 x16 slot.
 The key difference is DDR5 support up to 256GB (double the DDR4 version's capacity).
 The board handles DDR5-5600 speeds officially, with higher speeds possible through XMP profiles.